Mahmoud-Italy/laraotel-opentelemetry-laravel/README.md

 ## Installation

 You can install the package via composer:
-Note: The opentelemetry extension must be enabled on your machine

 ```bash
 composer require laraotel/opentelemetry-laravel:2.0.1
 ```

+Important Note: The opentelemetry extension must be enabled on your machine

 ## Usage